 Orlando Taylor, Ph.D.

 Washington, D.C.
-Campus President & Chief Development Officer
+Founding Campus President

-A veteran of higher education, Dr. Taylor comes to The Chicago School's newest campus from Howard University, where he spent more than three decades as a faculty member and senior administrator.
+A veteran of higher education, Dr. Taylor came to The Chicago School's newest campus from Howard University, where he spent more than three decades as a faculty member and senior administrator.
 As a national leader in graduate and professional education and a familiar fixture in Washington higher education circles, he emerged as the ideal inaugural president of The Chicago School's first campus on the East Coast.

 As Howard University's Vice Provost of Research and Graduate School Dean, Dr. Taylor played a significant role in ensuring the university's continued national leadership as a diverse institution that produces, among many groups, more African-American on-campus Ph.D. recipients than any research university in the United States.